Algebra: Distance Problems

 It would be helpful to use a table to organize the information for distance problems.
 A table helps you to think about one number at a time instead being confused by the question.

-We will show you how distance problems are solved by the following examples:
+We will show you how to solve distance problems by the following examples:

 Example: